paulmaxus/2024-02-07-python/README.md

 ## For learners

-This repository keeps track of the code being written by the instructor
+This repository keeps track of the code being written by the instructor:
 - refresh the page regularly to see the current changes
 - use it to catch up or as a reference when running into errors
 - the folder structure is a good starting point when creating a project yourself